When did shaming the learner become okay?

 Lately, in this writer’s humble opinion, L&D (Learning and Development) professionals have been taking a ride on the Bully Bus, looking to create havoc for both their end users and professionals within their own industry.

-I suppose the possibility had always been there, I recently wrote a post “Putting the Human Back into Learning”.
-In essence, the post was about breaking out of L&D silo’s and stop the creation of learning programs built for an audience of one (you), and start remembering we have an end-user.
+I suppose the possibility had always been there, I recently wrote a post, “Putting the Human Back into Learning”.
+In essence, the post was about breaking out of L&D silo’s and stopping the creation of learning programs built for an audience of one (you), and starting to remember we have an end-user.
 We have a customer, and the customer is the end-user, whoever is on the receiving end of your creation.

 Things have taken an ugly turn.